AkameMarukawa/Animation-Script-Decompiler/README.md

 # Animation-Script-Decompiler
 A program to help decompile Pokemon Animations from hexadecimal bytes to text (either plain text or LaTeX code).
 This works with FireRed only so far, but support for Emerald is in the works.

+# How to Set It Up
+First you will need have a folder called "Input" (spelled in that exact way).
+You will also need a folder called "Output".
+These need to be in the same directory as the program.
+Make sure that the included "Lists" folder is also in that directory.

 # How to Use
 There are a few things to note before using.
 The main thing is that if your animation has more than one part (such as it calling other branches of code), then you will need to have the pieces in the input file be in the order they are called.
 I've included a couple of programs that can help you format things correctly.
 This was necessary to do so that labeling the branches in the decompiled script worked correctly.